 |Coursework||COMPLETION OF 2/3 REMAINING EXPERIMENTAL WRITE UPS||40|

-The assessment strategy is designed to provide students with the opportunity to demonstrate Practical competency in undertaking a programme of research and evaluation into a biochemically relevant research problem.
+The assessment strategy is designed to provide students with the opportunity to demonstrate Practical competency in undertaking a programme of research and evaluation into biochemically relevant research problems.

 Thus, the summative assessment for this module consists of:

-• Completion of competency skills in the first experimental module (pass/fail)
+- Completion of competency skills in the experimental modules (PASS/FAIL)

-- Completion and write up of the first experimental module - submission through Lab Archives in early November (20%)
+- Completion and write up of the first experimental module - submission through Lab Archives (20%)